-Employees attending classes with the intent of attaining an undergraduate or graduate degree must receive a grade of not less than a "B" for courses taken; a lower grade will result in the employee being charged for the course(s).
-For employees taking more than six (6) credit hours, the "B" grade eligibility will be applied to any six (6) hours receiving a minimum of a "B" grade.
+Employees An employee attending classes with the intent of attaining an undergraduate or graduate degree must receive a grade of not less than a "B" for courses taken in an "A-F" graded course or a "P" in a "P/F" graded course; a lower grade will result in the employee being charged for the course(s).- For employees an employee taking more than six (6seven (7) credit hours, the "B" or "P" grade eligibility will be applied to any six (6seven (7) hours receiving a minimum of a "B" or "P" grade.

-Employees are to discuss with their supervisor their intent to take classes and should schedule classes during off-duty hours whenever possible.
-When a desired class cannot be scheduled during off-duty hours, the supervisor may adjust the employee's work schedule, or allow the employee to use annual leave, accumulated compensatory time, or leave without pay based on the department's business necessity.
-The same rule applies if the employee is attending classes for Professional Development that are related to their job assignment.
+Employees are An employee is to discuss with their supervisor their intent to take classes and should schedule classes during off-duty hours whenever possible.- When a desired class cannot be scheduled during off-duty hours, the supervisor may adjust the employee's work schedule, or allow the employee to use annual leave, accumulated compensatory time, or leave without pay based on the department's business necessity. -The same rule applies if the employee is attending classes for Professional Development that areis related to their job assignment.

-In the event that the eligible employee does not enroll for six (6) credit hours in a given semester, the employee's eligible family members may enroll for the credit hours not being used by the employee, not to exceed a combined total of six (6) credit hours in-state tuition each semester for employee and family members.
+In the event that the eligible employee does not enroll for six (6seven (7) credit hours in a given semester, the employee's eligible family members may enroll for the credit hours not being used by the employee, not to exceed a combined total of six (6seven (7) credit hours in state instate tuition each semester for employee and family members.

-Eligible family members must be admitted to FIU as degree seeking undergraduate student(s).
-A verification letter from the Registrar's Office must be provided at the time of application for the Tuition Waiver Program.
+Eligible family members must be admitted to FIUUniversity as degree seeking undergraduate or graduate student(s). -A verification letter from the Registrar's Office must be provided at the time of application for the Tuition Waiver Program.

 Family members may register in regular lecture and laboratory courses needed to attain their undergraduate degree.
-This will exclude courses in the College of Law, Executive Cohort programs, undergraduate limited access programs, directed individual study, directed research courses, internships, distance learning, CAPS Professional Development offerings (continuing education courses), or other one to one instructional courses.
+This will exclude courses in the their, thesis, directed individual study, directed research courses, and internships.
+College of Law, Executive Cohort programsCollege of Medicine, undergraduate limited access programs, directed individual study, directed research courses, internships, distance learning, and CAPS Professional Development offerings (continuing education courses), or other one) are excluded.